 Platelet-rich Plasma contains two main blood components, namely Platelets and Plasma.

 Platelets (thrombocytes) are the blood cells responsible for blood clotting and tissue healing.
 This is because they contain growth factors that promote cell reproduction and tissue regeneration.
-Therefore, platelets reactivation in your body plays an all-important function in natural body healing.
+Therefore, platelet reactivation in your body plays an all-important function in natural body healing.

 Plasma, on the other hand, is the liquid part of blood that consists of water and protein elements.
 It facilitates the movement of white blood cells, red blood cells, and platelets throughout the body.